-9.3 Modifications to the 2001 model
+9.3 Modifications to the 2001 Model

 In general, an HEA and REA/restoration cost-based approach for assessing ecological damages from offshore development continues to be appropriate.
 However, several important updates are incorporated into the revised model.
+This section is inclusive of updates made to the model between 2012 and 2018.

 - Instead of the NRDAM/CME model, Applied Science Associate's more recent SIMAP model is used to forecast the likely scale of ecological injury stemming from oil spills.
-Further, SIMAP has been run iteratively to produce functional relationship equations for predicting the scale of injury as a function of volume of oil spilled and season for use in the OECM.
-Specifically, injury is determined by estimating - o aerial extent of surficial oiling of intertidal habitat, and - on a wildlife-class-by-wildlife-class basis, the biomass of wildlife killed as a result of oiling. - Restoration cost estimates have been updated by - o utilizing restoration cost data beyond those used in the 2001 model, - o applying actual restoration costs as opposed to NRDA settlement amounts, and - o incorporating geographic differences in restoration costs. - Rather than using a single compensation ratio, the model applies information about the relative productivity of habitats and more realistic estimates of restoration project lifetimes and expected service benefits (see below). - Cost estimates exclude administrative cost components.
+Furthermore, SIMAP has been run iteratively to produce functional relationship equations for predicting the scale of injury as a function of volume of oil spilled and season for use in the OECM.
+Specifically, injury is determined by estimating - o aerial extent of surficial oiling of intertidal habitat, and - o on a wildlife-class-by-wildlife-class basis, the biomass of wildlife killed as a result of oiling. - The 2018 modifications include incorporating updated ecological efficiency (i.e., trophic transfer) and population density estimates for polar bears in Alaska. - The restoration approach for higher trophic species (i.e., piscivores and species that consume piscivores) is based on supplemental feeding with fish, as opposed to salt marsh habitat restoration. - Restoration cost estimates have been updated by: - o applying estimated restoration costs for salt marsh restoration and supplemental feeding as opposed to NRDA settlement amounts, and - o incorporating geographic differences in restoration costs. - Rather than using a single compensation ratio, the model applies information about the relative productivity of habitats and more realistic estimates of restoration project lifetimes and expected service benefits (see below). - Cost estimates exclude administrative cost components.

 As in the 2001 model, the revised OECM addresses only those adverse ecological impacts caused by oil spills.
 Although other adverse ecological effects likely occur as a result of offshore development (for example, adverse effects from noise and vibration and wildlife kills related to collisions with offshore structures have been evaluated in the context of programmatic EISs), reliable methods to quantify such impacts on a planning area basis currently are unavailable.
 The OECM does not assess any impacts related to onshore construction and development-related projects.
-The model considers only the ecological costs of exploration, development, and transportation of OCS resources to shore, as these activities are within Department of the Interior jurisidiction.
+The model considers only the ecological costs of exploration, development, and transportation of OCS resources to shore, as these activities are within Department of the Interior jurisdiction.
 The development of any new onshore infrastructure beyond existing infrastructure would be analyzed through future permitting-related activities and, given the uncertainties about the scope of onshore infrastructure construction required under program scenarios, are not incorporated into the OECM.
 Finally, estimation of ecological costs in an international context (i.e., costs that might be realized in non-U.S. jurisdictions due to an increase or decrease in U.S. oil or gas imports) is beyond the current scope of this effort.